marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 A quick look at the network
 ------
-The first approach that I tried was to dump the network traffic, in case something obvious would turn up.
+The first approach that I tried was to dump network traffic, in case something obvious would turn up.
 I could not dump the traffic on the machine itself during PXE boot, and dumping at the other end of the communication was not a good idea either, so I asked the network team to set up port mirroring towards a host over